jamiepratt/moodle-quiz_simulate/README.md

 A Moodle Quiz Report Plug in For Simulating Student Quiz Attempts
 =================================================================

+This plug in was developed to aid testing of the quiz.

+You can use it to download / upload csv file describing student attempts.

-This plug in was developed to aid testing of the quiz statistics.
-It allows you to upload a csv file with information about student attempts, the users are then created and enrolled in the course if necessary and then Moodle evaluates there responses to the quiz questions and grades and stats are calculated as they would be for real student attempts.
+If you upload a csv file for users that don't already exist, users are then created, and enrolled in the course if necessary and then Moodle evaluates their responses to the quiz questions.
+It is just as if these students had attempted the quiz.

 ##Compatibility

-Works with Moodle 2.6+
+Works with Moodle 2.7

 ##Installation